memgraph/docs/mage/query-modules/python/export-util.md

 * `query: string` ➡ A query from which the results will be saved to a CSV file.
 * `file_path: string (default="")` ➡ A query from which the results will be saved to a CSV file.
-* `stream: bool (default=False)` ➡ A value which determines whether the a stream of query results in a CSV format will be returned.
+* `stream: bool (default=False)` ➡ A value which determines whether a stream of query results in a CSV format will be returned.

 #### Output:

 * `file_path: string` ➡ A path to the CSV file where the query results are exported.
-If `file_path` was not provided, it will be an empty string.
+If `file_path` is not provided, it will be an empty string.
 * `data: string` ➡ A stream of query results in a CSV format.

 #### Usage: